isacben/picoboy-dev/README.md

 Possible displays, based on the Game Boy Pocket shell window size:

 - Maybe the best option, although I would need to modify the GBP shell and the display would not cover the entire window (in the Game Boy Color, the display does cover the shell's window): https://www.adafruit.com/product/1774
+- Maybe this one for the Game Boy Color shell: https://www.adafruit.com/product/4278
 - https://www.digikey.com/en/products/detail/displaytech/DT024CTFT/6650296
 - https://www.digikey.com/en/products/detail/newhaven-display-intl/NHD-2-4-240320CF-CSXV-F/6193108
 - https://www.digikey.com/en/products/detail/displaytech/DT024DTFT/6650298